multimediaFor/AIGVDet/README.md

 ```

 ## Contact
-If you have any questions, please contact me(gangcao@cuc.edu.cn).
+If you have any questions, please contact me(jianfa@cuc.edu.cn or lyan924@cuc.edu.cn).